Animals

 The European white stork prefers open lands without tall trees or thick vegetation, usually in or near wetlands.DIET

-• Build large nests that can reach lengths of more than 7-feet across
+• Storks build large nests that can reach lengths of more than 7-feet across.

-• Can eat up to 60 percent of body weight per day
+• They can eat up to 60 percent of their body weight per day.

-• Fly by soaring on warm air currents, with long, broad wings that flap occasionally
+• They fly by soaring on warm air currents, with long, broad wings that flap occasionally.

-• Nest on roofs and chimneys of houses in the spring -
+• They nest on roofs and chimneys of houses in the spring. -

 Fennec Fox